Hosts: Scheduling and Onboarding

 Leading Hosts

-Just like any volunteer role at your church, you’ll want to provide clear expectations and resource your team well.
+Just like any volunteer role at your church, you’ll want to provide clear expectations and equip your team to serve.
 Below are a few best practices for leading your online hosts.

-• Share important information with them via the Host Chat—a private chat exclusively for Hosts
+• Share important information with them via the Host Chat.

-• Lead by example: be active in chat and/or Live Prayer
+• Lead by example through chat and/or Live Prayer.

-• Have a plan in place for hosts to report major technical issues they encounter, and equip your hosts to respond to attenders well
+• Have a plan in place for hosts to report major technical issues they encounter, and equip your hosts on how to respond to attenders.

 Equipping Hosts to Serve

-• If it’s a host's first time serving, make sure they understand how to use the Church Online Platform.
-You could invite them to attend your service first or record a video of you engaging with attenders during an experience.
+• Make sure first-time Hosts understand how to use the Church Online Platform.
+You can invite them to attend your service first or record a video of you engaging with attenders during an experience.

-• There are lots of situations that can come up via church online—be sure to train your hosts in how you want things to be handled and who they can turn to if they need help.
+• Many situations can come up via church online—equip your hosts on how to respond and whom they can turn to for

-• Help your hosts engage with attenders through prayer.
-This link provides some helpful prayer starters and scriptures to reference for specific needs.
+• Help your Hosts engage with attenders through prayer.
+This link provides helpful prayer starters and scriptures to reference for specific needs.

 How did we do?